Frequently Asked Questions

-What Does This Mean for Homeowners?
+How Does This Affect Homeowners?

 Single family homeowners lose property rights.
 For example, you will no longer be able to lease your home for more than one year, without paying tens of thousands of dollars to relocate renters, when you return.
 You will lose flexibility to rent in case of a job transfer, required family care, travel or other move.
 Your neighborhood will deteriorate.

-Won’t the Initiative Make It Affordable for My Kids, Family, Friends or Coworkers to Live Here in the Future?
+Will the Initiative Make It Affordable for My Kids, Family, Friends or Coworkers to Live Here in the Future?

+Yes.
 The initiative intends to help people over 62 or disabled by making it very costly and difficult to evict them.
 The unfortunate side effect will be for future renters that are middle-aged or older, who will find it challenging to compete for housing, since there will be a disincentive to rent to older people.